bluetuith-org/haraltd/README.md

 - To view information about a device:
 ```
-bluetuith-shim device info -a <address>
+bluetuith-shim device properties -a <address>
 ```
-(Use `--services` to list all Bluetooth services associated with the device.
-If the device is unpaired, use `--issue-inquiry` to start scanning for the specific remote device.)

 Once a device has been paired, a connection can be made to the device.<br />
 To connect to a Bluetooth device, a Bluetooth profile must be specified.<br />